Accession of Bangladesh to ASEAN: 2024

 On 3 November 2024, during a meeting with Indonesia's ambassador in Dhaka, Yunus appealed for Indonesia's support in Bangladesh's ASEAN bid, stressing its crucial importance for the country.
 Previously, Yunus had also discussed the membership ambition with Malaysia's Prime Minister Anwar Ibrahim during the latter's visit to Bangladesh, given that Malaysia would chair ASEAN in 2025.
 It was also reported that Anwar Ibrahim was supportive of Bangladesh's due process towards its membership goal.
-Indonesia's envoy Heru Subolo responded positively, affirming that Indonesia was ready to support Bangladesh's interim government and would closely monitor Bangladesh's application to join ASEAN.
+Indonesia's envoy, Heru Subolo, responded positively, affirming that Indonesia was ready to support Bangladesh's interim government and would closely monitor Bangladesh's application to join ASEAN.
 It was reported that Indonesia had supported Bangladesh's bid for membership.

-On 15 December 2024, President José Ramos-Horta of East Timor paid a historic official visit to Bangladesh, as the first by a Timorese head of state, at the invitation of Yunus.
+On 15 December 2024, President José Ramos-Horta of East Timor paid a historic official visit to Bangladesh, the first by a Timorese head of state, at the invitation of Yunus.
 The visit, marked by ceremonial receptions and bilateral talks, focused on strengthening cooperation in trade, microcredit, education, healthcare, ICT, and disaster management.
 Both leaders signed agreements on visa exemption for diplomatic passport holders and the establishment of a bilateral consultation mechanism.
 Timor-Leste had also assured support for Bangladesh's ASEAN Sectoral Dialogue Partnership bid and for the repatriation of displaced Rohingya once they've become a full member state within ASEAN.
 The two Nobel Peace Laureates also jointly called for global peace and conflict resolution.
 President Ramos-Horta participated in Bangladesh's 54th Victory Day celebrations and delivered a keynote on global peace challenges.